mlab-upenn/anytime-stack/README.md

 Anytime Autonomy Project

-Anytime compute is a framework that can allow the controller to exploit the natural trade-off between the estimator's speed and accuracy during runtime by specifying a time of completion $\delta$ and error bound $\epsilon$, in the form of a contract specified by the controller based on its immediate control objectives.
+Anytime compute is a framework that can allow a local planner to exploit the natural trade-off between the estimator's speed and accuracy during runtime by specifying a time of completion $\delta$ and error bound $\epsilon$, in the form of a contract specified by the controller based on its immediate control objectives.

 **See Anytime_Compute_Study_README.pdf for details**